Thank you for your interest in our Regional Anesthesia & Acute Pain Medicine Fellowship Program.

 All applicants must be eligible for an unlimited medical license through the Oregon Medical Board.
 Applicants who are not U.S. citizens must be legally able to work in the U.S. or eligible to obtain authorization to work.
 J1 visas may be considered.

 Our RA faculty is large and diverse.
 Several of our staff are fellowship trained in Regional Anesthesia & Acute Pain or Pain Medicine.
 We have active basic science, clinical, and education research programs.
 Our faculty are actively involved in teaching RA at national and international meetings.
 We have a formal Regional & Acute Pain fellowship curriculum that includes weekly didactics lecture series, Journal Club, cadaver workshops, and utilizes the Anesthesia Education Toolbox (developed here at OHSU).
-Fellows participate in at least one of the RA team's ongoing research projects, including manuscript preparation and data presentation at department and national meetings.
+Fellows participate in at least one of the RA team's ongoing research projects, including presentation at department and national meetings, as well as in a RA quality improvement project.
 In addition to supervising residents, fellows present formal lectures to anesthesiology residents and medical students.

 At the completion of the training, fellows will be able to perform a comprehensive array of RA techniques, set up an ambulatory or hospital-based APS and conduct research to advance the specialty of RA.

 Regional Anesthesia & Acute Pain Associate Fellowship Director and Division Chief

 All applicants should submit the “Common Application for Fellowship in Regional Anesthesiology and Acute Pain Medicine” plus the following supplemental material:

 - 3 letters of recommendation (including one from your residency program director)

 Applications will be accepted from December 1st to March 1st or until the fellowship spots have been filled.
 Interviews begin February 1st.